ilius/pyglossary/README.md

 Some formats have additional requirements.
-Please check the [links given for each format](#supported-formats) to see documentations.
+If you have trouble with any format, please check the [link given for that format](#supported-formats) to see its documentations.

 **Using Termux on Android?** See [doc/termux.md](./doc/termux.md)